menu

 Apollo Beach is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Apollo Beach ranks among the highest in the nation.
-Of the 25-and-older adult population in Apollo Beach, 43.88% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Apollo Beach is one of the most well-educated cities in the nation.
+44.79% of adults in Apollo Beach have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The most common language spoken in Apollo Beach is English.
 Other important languages spoken here include Spanish and German/Yiddish.